What is 'impoundment' and how does it work?

 What are 'deferrals' and 'recessions'?

 The year was 1974; Congress had a Richard Nixon problem.
 The White House was refusing to release funds the legislative branch had already allocated to an Environmental Protection Agency program that Nixon spurned.
-The president's impounding of congressionally approved money set up a separation of powers showdown which made its way to the United States Supreme Court, as lawmakers grappled with the implications of an executive branch undercutting their "power of the purse."
+The president's impounding of congressionally approved money set up a separation of powers showdown that made its way to the United States Supreme Court, as lawmakers grappled with the implications of an executive branch undercutting their "power of the purse."

 In response to Nixon's pernicious withholding, Congress in 1975 passed the Congressional Budget and Impoundment Control Act, a sweeping law that establishes the strict rules for if and how a president can prevent congressional funds from being dispersed.